-Please note: Our 2018 CDP Reporting Boundary is Operational Control, defined as companies, entities or groups over which operational control is exercised.
-It is important to note that this represents a change from last year's reporting where Hilton has expanded its reporting boundary to include water consumption data for both managed and franchised hotels.
-This change was made in an effort to ensure consistency with our DJSI reporting and annual sustainability results published for our global portfolio.
-However, this caused other reporting inconsistencies and issues with the level of operational control and detailed data available for our franchised properties.
-Therefore, we have returned to the Operational Control Boundary for CDP reporting on Climate Change, Water and Forests to ensure consistency.
+Our 2018 CDP Reporting Boundary is Operational Control, defined as companies, entities or groups over which operational control is exercised.
 However, please note that Hilton's corporate responsibility and water stewardship strategies, along with LightStay requirements for measurement and improvement in water efficiency, extend to all managed and franchised hotels globally.